 This study had several limitations that should be considered.
-Firstly, questionnaire information self-reported was by the participants and therefore was prone to misreporting and recall bias.
+Firstly, questionnaire self-reported by information was the participants and therefore was prone to misreporting and recall bias.
 Secondly, this was a case-control study whose results were not as conclusive as those of well-controlled trials and cohort studies.
 Thirdly, this study was conducted with a small sample size.
 The present findings cannot prove causality, but only show a link between T1D and exposure to certain environmental factors before the onset of the disease.
 However, the present study reinforces previous findings on the association of T1D with environmental factors.